"Greek, sir, is like lace; every man gets as much of it as he can." (Samuel Johnson)

 combined hocr output:where archive.org provides OCR output for Latin script (not Greek), this final step pieces together the data in (4) with archive's output, preferring archive's output where our output suggests that the data is Latin.
 If archive.org provides Greek output, this step is no different from (4)

+The earlier process, used from 2012 - 2014, is named 'Rigaudon' and is based on the Gamera image processing library.
 All code and classifiers for Rigaudon are posted in a github repository.
 This holds the modified Gamera source code, ancillary python scripts such as the spellcheck engine, and the bash scripts that coordinate the process in a HPC environment through Sun Grid Engine.

 Our July 2013 presentation at the London Digital Classicist seminar series is available online from the Institue of Classical Studies.